-Defamation is when someone says, writes, broadcasts or communicates in another way, something that makes people think badly of you or your business, damaging your reputation and feelings.
+Defamation is when someone says, writes, broadcasts or communicates in another way, something that makes people think badly of you or your business; damaging your reputation and feelings.

-This covers spoken words or gestures.
+Slander covers spoken words and/or gestures.

 A defamatory statement is one which:

-• lowers you in the estimation of right-thinking members of society
+• Lowers you in the estimation of right-thinking members of society

-• disparages you in your business, trade, office or profession
+• Disparages you in your business, trade, office or profession

-• exposes you to hatred, ridicule or contempt
+• Exposes you to hatred, ridicule or contempt

-• causes you to be shunned or avoided
+• Causes you to be shunned or avoided.

 The correct meaning to be attributed to a defamatory statement is often an important issue in a damages claim.
 The words complained of must be put in full context of the publication, and the issues of any 'hidden' meanings, apparent only to those with certain knowledge, must also be considered.